YordanGeorgiev/qto/README.md

 All the trademarks mentioned in the documentation and in the source code belong to their owners.
 This application uses the Perl Artistic license, check the license.txt file or the following link : https://dev.perl.org/licenses/artistic.html

 Should any trademark attribution be missing, mistaken or erroneous, please contact us as soon as possible for rectification.

+Usual commercial products licensing conditions usually end-up here, you will get the regular "we do not take responsibility if you mess your data / infrastructure with our code" clause ... - qto is designed from the ground-up differently - read features_doc-191215115117